|

 Rape myths acceptance among prostitution

-Klein, C., Kennedy, M. A., Gorzalka, B. B. & Yuille, J. C.
+clients and a comparison group Klein, C., Kennedy, M. A., Gorzalka, B. B. & Yuille, J. C. As Canada deals with the worst serial murder case in its history,

 with remains recovered for 15 of 60 missing prostituted women, there has been